Sayre Health Center is collaborating with Penn Medicine to offer access to

 Negative results (if evidence of the virus is not detected)-

-Negative test results will be communicated via text message to the phone number you provide at registration.
+Negative test results will be communicated via text message to the mobile phone number you provide at registration.

 Positive results (If evidence of the virus is detected),